-In some births where there are more complications, more interventions will be advised or needed.
+In some births where there are more complications, more interventions may be advised or needed.

-This might come in the form of medications to quicken labour (pitocin, misoprostol) or instrumental interventions like catheters, cervical balloons, episiotomies (a surgical cut to your perineum), forceps, or vacuums.
-When you have this sort of tool used to help with birthing, it’s called an “operative vaginal delivery.”
+This might come in the form of medications to quicken labor (pitocin, misoprostol) or instrumental interventions like catheters, cervical balloons, episiotomies (a surgical cut to your perineum), forceps, or vacuums.
+When these techniques are used to help with birthing, it’s called an “operative vaginal delivery.”

-There are instances where caesarean births are safer and protect your pelvic floor more — one recent study suggests this is true for VBACs and others show a possible lower risk for caesarean surgery over some operative vaginal births.
+There are instances where Cesarean births protect your pelvic floor more — one recent study suggests this is true for VBACs and others show a possible lower risk for Cesarean surgery over some operative vaginal births.
 In low-risk situations, vaginal birth with minimal or no instrumental interventions, but in water or with a focus on passive pushing, etc., vaginal birth may have less of an impact on pelvic floor health than surgery.
 There are a lot of factors at play!

-Caesarean birth is major surgery and involves cutting through major muscle groups.
-Our bodies are incredible healing machines and caesarean births keep getting safer and safer, but it is surgery nonetheless and you will have a prolonged period of recovery.
+Cesarean birth is a major surgery and involves incisions through major muscle groups.
+Our bodies are incredible healing machines and Cesarean births keep getting safer and safer, but it is surgery nonetheless and you will have a prolonged period of recovery.
 This should include focusing on your pelvic floor after a c-section (vaginal muscles included) when recovering.

-Read our article her for more tips on pelvic floor exercises after a c section including how to do them, when to start and even dietary tips.
+Read our article here for more tips on pelvic floor exercises after a c section including how to do them, when to start and even dietary tips.

 Caring for your Pelvic Floor in Postpartum

-Whether you’ve had a vaginal or caesarean birth, paying attention to the strength and stretch of your pelvic floor in postpartum is ideal.
+Whether you’ve had a vaginal or Cesarean birth, paying attention to the strength and stretch of your pelvic floor in postpartum is ideal.

 Here are some tips:

-- Check in with a pelvic floor specialist after birth.
+- Check-in with a pelvic floor physical therapist after birth.

 - Be easy with yourself.
 Don’t focus on “bouncing back” so much as bringing yourself back to a strong center.

-- Work on your breath and mental health.
-Sounds woo-woo, but it’s truly part of having a healthy pelvic floor, we promise.
+- Try to take the time for breath-work (the foundations of MUTU Core© exercises), rest and relaxation, and take care of your mental health.
+Might sound woo-woo, but it’s truly part of having a healthy pelvic floor, we promise 💜.